Blane David Nordahl: 'Burglar to the Stars'

 When released, Nordahl continued his criminal activities and in 1996 Connecticut police issued an arrest warrant, accusing him of burglaries to the value of $750,000.
 This included the theft of 120 pairs of sterling silver salt and pepper shakers from the home of Ivana Trump in Greenwich, which were valued at approximately $50,000.
 A report on this burglary alerted the North Shore police to the fact that Nordahl might also be responsible for a series of 11 burglaries on wealthy individuals in Chicago.
 The FBI were now involved in the case and traced him using car rental receipts, which had been paid for using Nordahl's credit card.
 He was eventually arrested outside of a Walmart store in Sparta, Wisconsin on October 15 and held on bail pending extradition.
 At this point, several police forces became interested in Nordahl, believing that he may have been responsible for unsolved burglaries in their area.

 In 1997, as part of a deal with prosecutors, he pleaded guilty to conspiracy to transport stolen goods across state lines.
 He was held in prison to await sentencing, but released in July 1998 when the sentence hearing was postponed.
 By this time, the media had given him the nickname 'Burglar to the Stars'.
 In 2000, he was sentenced to five years in prison for the conspiracy to which he had pleaded guilty in 1997, and also ordered to pay $1 million in restitution.
 As part of the deal he had made with the prosecutors, he avoided charges for about 50 burglaries across five states.

+The exact sum of his thefts is uncertain, but a November 2000 U.S. News & World Report article attributed to him 150 burglaries across 10 states, with a value of up to $3 million.
+A 2004 profile in The New Yorker quoted an estimate that he had stolen over $10 million worth of silver in 15 states.
+New Jersey police detective, speaking in the second segment of the 2015 episode "Ea$y Being Green; Stealing the Silver Metal", of the series American Greed, suggests that the decades-long crime spree is valued at upwards of $50 million.